Richi025/ARSW-Project-Police-vs.-Thieves-Capture-the-Diamonds/README.md

 - **Docker:** Platform for developing, shipping, and running applications in containers.
 - **Jacoco:** Code coverage library for Java.
 - **SonarQube:** Continuous inspection tool for code quality.

+### Design patterns

+#### Singleton

+The singleton design pattern was used in order to maintain a single instance of the initial matrix that manages the game state.

 ## Versioned